ronaldyipts/ai-agent-doc/docs/app_archi.md

 Directory Structure (admin backend only) `admin_portal/backend/` contains auth and client-management APIs for operational maintenance.

-API Endpoints
-- /api/auth/token - Login (form body: username, password)
-- /api/auth/me - User Info
-- **POST /api/auth/users** - Create user (**Admin only**; requires Bearer token and current user must be admin).
-Body: username, password, email, full_name, optional is_admin. **Public registration is disabled**; accounts must be created by an administrator.
-- /api/clients - Client Management (CRUD)
-- /oauth/authorize - OAuth2 Authorization Endpoint
-- /oauth/token - OAuth2 Token Endpoint
+Admin Operations Reference
+- Chapter 2 keeps architecture-only content.
+- For operational auth/client endpoints used by maintainers, refer to the Admin Portal OpenAPI/Swagger in the deployment environment.
+- Runtime LDS integration API details are documented in [Chapter 6](./main_system_integration.md).

 **Note**: A default admin is no longer created automatically; the first admin must be created via an existing admin or database/bootstrap.
-The former “POST /api/auth/register - Register” is disabled (returns 403).
+Public self-registration is disabled.